Traditional comfort food, the healthy way.

 - 1 egg

-- 2 cups fresh spinach leaves, finely chopped
+- 2 cups spinach leaves fresh, finely chopped

-- 2 tablespoons whole grain breadcrumbs (increase the amount if the balls don't stay round and firm) + more for coating the balls
+- 2 tablespoons whole-grain breadcrumbs (increase the amount if the balls don't stay round and firm) plus more for coating the balls

 - 1/4 teaspoon salt